mchoi574055/Ext2-File-System-Implementation/README.md

-# Hey!
-I'm Filing Here
+# Ext2 File System Implementation in C

 This code seeks to create a valid ext2 filesystem in c by creating a .img that can be mounted to a directory that holds all the files.